-- For better rates with a conforming loan, the wait is four years after filing bankruptcy or a short sale.
+- For better rates with a conforming loan, the wait is between two and four years after filing bankruptcy or a short sale.

-- FHA guidelines are two years after a foreclosure, which means you could qualify for as little as 3.5% down.
-Three years with bad credit after a short sale.
-These guidelines allow for one year after a "qualifying" short sale in which you didn't miss any payments for the previous year.
+- FHA guidelines are two years after a foreclosure.
+This means you could qualify for as little as 3.5% down just three years after a short sale.
+These guidelines may be less strict after "qualifying" short sale in which you didn't miss any payments for the previous year.

-- Hard-money lenders will often make loans six months after filing bankruptcy or a foreclosure, but may a require 20% to 35% down payment due to the bad credit.
-The interest rate will be very high and the loan terms are not as favorable; many will contain prepayment penalties and be adjustable.
+- Hard-money lenders will often make loans six months after filing bankruptcy or foreclosure but may a require 20% to 35% down payment due to a bad credit rating.
+The interest rate will be very high, and the loan terms are not as favorable; many will contain prepayment penalties and be adjustable.

 - Subprime lenders (not to be confused with hard-money lenders) rarely make 100% financed loans, even for bad credit.

-How to Improve Your Bad Credit to Get a Conforming Loan
+How to Improve Your Score to Get a Conforming Loan

 - Show steady employment on the job for one to two years.

 - Earn a regular salary or wage (this does not apply to self-employment).

 - Save a down payment of at least 10%.

 How FICO Affects Interest Rates